 Kidney transplantation is the transplant of a kidney into a patient with end-stage kidney disease.
-End-stage kidney failure is caused by diabetes, chronic Blood Pressure and Chronic glomerulonephritis.
+End-stage kidney failure is caused by diabetes, chronic Blood Pressure and Chronic Glomerulonephritis.
 Kidney transplantation is also known as Renal Transplantation.
 Kidneys remove excess fluid and waste from your blood.
-When kidneys lose their filtering ability, dangerous levels of fluid and waste accumulate in your body — a condition known as kidney failure.
-A kidney transplant is remains the only option in such situation.
+When kidneys lose their filtering ability, dangerous levels of fluid and waste accumulates in your body — a condition known as kidney failure.
+A kidney transplant is remains the only option in such situations.
 Kidney transplants are one of the most common transplant operations.
 Only one donated kidney is needed to replace two failed kidneys.

 Kidney transplantation is the preferred treatment for most patients with end stage renal disease (ESRD), regardless of the cause of their kidney failure.
 Any individual with ESRD is a potential transplant candidate.
 You do not have to be on dialysis to be evaluated for or receive a transplant.